Major Arcana

 Reversed Meaning

-Manipulation, poor planning, untapped talents
+Manipulation, poor planning, untapped talents, trickery

 Full Interpretation